-GEORGETOWN, Del. - Georgetown Town Council recently approved a rezoning request from Delaware-based nonprofit Little Living to change two East Market Street lots from highway commercial to urban residential, allowing the organization to move forward with plans to build 20 cottage-style workforce housing units to address affordable housing needs.
+GEORGETOWN, Del. - Georgetown Town Council recently approved a rezoning request from Delaware-based nonprofit Little Living to convert two East Market Street lots from highway commercial to urban residential, advancing plans for a 20-unit workforce housing community on a 2-acre site.

 "They're going to be local people.
 They may be working at Purdue.
-These are people that have to drive 30 miles now to get to work, a 40 miles an hour to get to work.
-If they don't have to drive that distance, and they're paying less for their rent, that's more money that they can put into savings for their future," Meringolo said.
+These are people that have to drive 30 miles now to get to work, [and] 40 miles an hour to get to work.
+If they don't have to drive that distance, and they're paying less for their rent, that's more money that they can put into savings for their future," he said.

 Get our all-good news weekly newsletter